 The team found that HateDefender accurately detects hate speech 90.82% of the time and offensive language 89.1% of the time.

 The team has developed a new way of detecting hate speech and offensive language based on pronunciation.
 Researchers found that much of the speech they were targeting contained spelling and lexical errors that created “noise,” making it harder for the computer to detect.

-What also makes HateDefender stand out is the educational opportunity it presents to Daniel High students Wyatt Dorris and Roger Hu, who are working alongside professors and graduate students to create the system.
+What also makes HateDefender stand out is the educational opportunity it presents to Daniel High students, which includes Roger Hu, who is working alongside professors and graduate students to create the system.

 Hu, a junior, said he helped write papers, made graphs with data sets, labeled hate words and helped write code.
 It’s a unique experience that he plans to use throughout life.